 Mobility is essential to the success and livability of our cities, facilitating access to the jobs, educational opportunities, healthcare, goods and services that are foundational to thriving urban centers.
 For the better part of a century, the way we planned and experienced cities was largely dictated by the automobile.
 The unintended impacts on communities include unsustainable sprawl, congested roadways, unsafe and unattractive streets, concentrated poverty and inequity.

-“Transportation has a significant impact on our environment, but is primed for major disruption,” suggests architect and planner Kevin King.
-Urban design co-director Michael Johnson agrees, “As new technologies and innovative business models pave the way for more resilient transportation solutions, alternative multimodal transit systems will become more popular.”
+Urban design co-director Michael Johnson believes, “As new technologies and innovative business models pave the way for more resilient transportation solutions, alternative multimodal transit systems will become more popular.”
 Additionally, autonomous and connected vehicles will force planners and designers to think about new ways of street right-of-way and use, leading to more flexible and equitable forms of mobility.

 “As planners, designers and citizens, we must creatively rethink, adapt and improve cities to prioritize human contact and public health, advance sustainability and resiliency, and minimize the negative impacts of new forms of vehicular travel,” adds Johnson.
 Designers will adapt to considering more than the physical changes to these environments, but also how to change firmly established living, working and commuting patterns, as well as individual preferences.